About Ruby Taylor

 Educator: I provide a supportive space for people to develop their skills and creativity, as well as their connection with the natural world.
 Witnessing the sense of achievement and satisfaction that people experience from making a basket or pot in the landscape, from foraged materials, is inspiring.

 I see how people can feel deeply nourished and uplifted by taking time out of an often busy and stressful daily life to be creative in the woods round a fire, with birdsong, creatures, wild plants and like-minded people.

-Teacher: I’m a trained teacher, with over 20 years’ experience, appreciated for my ability to teach the techniques of basketry and pottery with clarity, patience and humour.
+I’m a trained educator and maker with over 30 years’ experience, appreciated for my ability to teach the techniques of basketry and pottery with clarity, patience and humour.
 My courses have a relaxed and inclusive atmosphere.